 - Qualification Prerequisite: Nil

-- Involvement (What age groups can you referee?): Referee 6-12 years only.
-Referees between 13-18 years may referee two years below their age
+- Involvement (What age groups can you referee?): Referee 6-19 years only.
+Referees between 13-18 years may only referee two years below their age

 - Reaccreditation Period: 4 years